Asbestos Roof Encapsulation for Commercial Buildings

 Asbestos Roof Encapsulation for Commercial Buildings FAQs

-Is asbestos roof encapsulation a safe alternative to removal?
+Is encapsulation a safe alternative to removal?

-How long does asbestos roof encapsulation last?
+How long does encapsulation last?

-Do you provide a free survey?
+Do you give a fixed price before the survey?

-A real surveyor inspects the building, photographs the condition and quotes only what it needs.
+One of our surveyors inspects the building, photographs the condition and quotes only what it needs.
 Send the details and we will come back with a clear, practical route forward.